This post may contain affiliate links. See our affiliate disclaimer here.

 Test RV Toilet Paper

 RV toilet paper is expensive and not as easy to find as regular brands.
 However, you need to confirm that regular toilet paper is appropriate for RV use.
 To find toilet paper that will work in an RV without causing clogs, look for thin, one-ply products.
 Then, perform a simple test to confirm if it is RV safe.
 To test toilet paper for RV use, fill a jar with water and place a few sheets of the paper in the water.
 Shake the jar once or twice (to simulate the flush of an RV toilet).
 Let the jar site for one hour.
 If the toilet paper fully dissolves, it is safe for use in your camper.
 If large, undissolved pieces remain, do not use the paper in your RV.
-Once you’ve found the perfect RV toilet paper, check out our guide to the best RV toilets.
+See our pick for the best RV toilet paper, and once you’ve found the perfect RV toilet paper, check out our guide to the best RV toilets.

 Changing Thermostat Scale